zeiss-microscopy/OAD/ZEN-API/README.md

 These examples are meant to "play around" and test ZEN API functionality.
 They come without any warranty and can be used at your own risk.
 See also [DISCLAIMER](#disclaimer)

+> **REMARK**: In order to run the examples using the AI-based online segmentation the example environment contains also packages like PyTorch & CUDA etc., which are not required to run ZEN API of course.
+But without them the AI models can not be executed.

 ### Python Environment

 In order to use ZEN API from Python one needs to create a suitable python environment.